mariomac/iters/README.md

 Deduplicated words: [hello ! ho]
 ```

-### Example 5: Reduce and helper functions
+### Example 5: Reduce

 1. Generate an incremental sequence from 1 to 8, both included.
-2. Reduce all the elements multiplying them using the item.Multiply helper function
+2. Reduce all the elements multiplying them

 ```go
 // create a sequence in range [1, 8]